Auto-Rollback Configuration and Monitoring - Amazon SageMaker

 Alarm Examples

 To help you get started, we provide the following examples to demonstrate the capabilities of CloudWatch alarms.
 In addition to using or modifying the following examples, you can create your own alarms and configure the alarms to monitor various metrics on the specified fleets for a certain period of time.
-To see more SageMaker metrics and dimensions you can add to your alarms, see Monitor Amazon SageMaker with Amazon CloudWatch.
+To see more SageMaker metrics and dimensions you can add to your alarms, see Metrics for monitoring Amazon SageMaker with Amazon CloudWatch.

 Monitor invocation errors on both old and new fleets